-The goal of every breeder is to produce champions for proud owners, and Brittany’s success in achieving that in the sport of harness racing is unequaled.
+The goal of every commercial breeder is to produce champions for proud owners, and Brittany’s success in achieving that in the sport of harness racing is unequaled.
 The Breeders Crown series — the defining year-end championships of the sport — are dominated by horses bred by Brittany Farms.
-The farm is the co-leading breeder of Breeders Crown champions, with 30 currently to its credit.
+The farm is the second-leading breeder of Breeders Crown champions, with 31 currently to its credit.

 Art Zubrod (l) and George Segal